 But wellbeing is about so much more than just avoiding incidents and accidents.
 Examinations and preventive checks are available to employees every three years, and in Sweden, we offer voluntary blood pressure, blood sugar and fitness checks.
 Our US team recently arranged free cancer screenings for employees – and conducts audiometric testing and hearing conservation training for all employees who work in areas that exceed certain decibel thresholds as a matter of course.
 Outokumpu also provided flu immunisation across multiple sites and mental health awareness was promoted as part of a first-line manager training program, which covered topics such as how to approach and support mental health concerns.

 Creating sustainable success stories

-Crucially, Outokumpu’s efforts are already bearing fruit and mitigating the most significant environmental consequences of steel production – for example, in 2017, our dust filtering systems caught 99% of all particles.
+Crucially, Outokumpu’s efforts are already bearing fruit and mitigating the most significant environmental consequences of steel production – for example, our dust filtering systems catch 99% of all particles.
 Though none of our sites have been found to negatively local wildlife, we’ve also identified several sites with high biodiversity value, and are actively monitoring them to make sure they remain as undisturbed as possible.

 These company-wide efforts have also been augmented by several smaller initiatives.
 The International Stainless Steel Forum (ISSF) recognized Outokumpu with the 2018 gold-level Sustainability Award for applying a pelletizing method in our Sheffield melt shop in the UK to increase material efficiency and reduce environmental impact in the stainless steel melting process.
 Outokumpu was also awarded in the categories of New Technologies and Safety.
 We also received a silver medal in the New Technology category for the weldable sandwich with a 3D profiled core and a bronze medal in the Safety category for its 24/7 safety awareness training efforts.
 In Sweden, Outokumpu is participating in an electric road project designed to reduce transport emission.